-Some algorithms may provide considerably larger amounts of level 2 data (e.g., WFMD, weighting function modified DOAS) than other algorithms.
+Some algorithms may provide considerably larger amounts of level 2 data (e.g., the NASA or FOCAL OCO-2 algorithm) than other algorithms.
 In order to prevent over-weighting these algorithms, we limit the maximum number of data points (per grid box).
 Therefore, we calculate the standard error of the mean of each successfully determined average.
 The idea behind this is that the lower the standard error of the mean, the larger the potential constraint on an inverse model becomes.
 If the standard error of the mean of the selected algorithm in a grid box is lower than $1/\sqrt{2}$ times the 25% percentile of all algorithms, the data points are randomly thinned accordingly.
 In this way, the number of data points can still be rather different but the potential constraint on an inverse model becomes similar.